rofe-dl/mongoose-footprints/README.md

 const Book = mongoose.model('Book', bookSchema);
 ```

 Possible plugin options you can pass are given below.
-It is passed as an object.
+They are passed inside an object.

 ### Plugin Options